strimzi/strimzi-kafka-operator/HACKING.md

        docker run -d --restart=always -p "$REGISTRY_PORT:$REGISTRY_PORT" --name "$REGISTRY_NAME" registry:2

-   Using `-p` exposes the registry on port 5000 on localhost, but also on the network interface with $REGISTRY_IP address, making it available from your local host as well as from Docker daemon running in a VM, and also from Docker containers running inside Docker daemon (such as Kind cluster running as `kind-control-plane` container).
+   Using `-p` exposes the registry on port 5000 on localhost, but also on the network interface with $REGISTRY_IP address, making it available from your local host as well as from the Docker daemon running in a VM, and also from Docker containers running inside the Docker daemon (such as the Kind cluster running as the `kind-control-plane` container).

 3. Configure your Docker daemon to trust your Docker Registry.